GAM-team/GAM/wiki/Users.md

 ```

 ## Password Notification
-When creating a user or updating a user's password, you can send a message with details to an email address; this might be the user's secondary email address.
+When creating a user or updating a user's password, you can send a message with details to an email address;'
+this might be the user's secondary email address or their recovery email address.
 ```
-[notify <EmailAddressList>
+[[notify <EmailAddressList>] [notifyrecoveryemail]
     [subject <String>]
     [notifypassword <String>]
     [from <EmailAaddress>]